20 Must-Read AI, Data Science Newsletters

 Our Favorite Data Science, Machine Learning & AI Newsletters

 Delivered to your inbox every seven days like clockwork, Data Science Weekly is a goldmine of information on all things data science.
 In this newsletter, you’ll be exposed to the latest data science articles, videos, job postings, training resources, and books.
 Hannah Brooks, a business strategy expert and financial modeler, and Sebastian Gutierrez, founder of DashingD3js.com, are the two authors behind this respected newsletter.
+If you are an aspiring data scientist, this weekly newsletter will keep you up to date on the latest findings in the data science area.

 This weekly newsletter comes highly recommended by Springboard experts for its comprehensive coverage of data science articles and resources.
 Founder Lon Riesberg started Data Elixir after subscribing to multiple data science newsletters and noticing that they were missing articles that he found pertinent.
 “I started Data Elixir as a way to keep track of things I was finding and I had a feeling that other people would find it useful too,” he told the business analytics service company Mixpanel.